aritzLizoain/CNN-Image-Segmentation/README.md

 **This is bold text**

-In the words of Abraham Lincolns:
+In the words of Abraham Lincolnssss:

 > Pardon my French